AI6002-F24/Team-3-Repository/README.md

 This file contains the code for building and training a Siamese Network for verifying signatures.
 The network detects how similar each sign is to each other and associates a distance between them which in turn can be used as a threshold to distinguish between real and forged signatures.

+## User Setup and Usage
+This file contains the detailed information on how to setup and use the system on any machine.
+The required steps are highlighted with visual aids which makes setting up and using the system an easy task.

 ## Contributors

 * Sanjana Khan Shammi (202294234)